thavinb/AmpRecon/README.md

 - `snp_list` : Path to the SNP list file, used as both an intervals file for GATK GenotypeGVCFs and as a targets file for BCFtools mpileup.

 The aim of this panel settings system is to detach the experimental design from the inner works of the pipeline and make it easier to experiment with its key steps.
-A custom `.csv` can be set to the pipeline by using the flag `--panels_settings`.
-If the user does not provide a `--panels_settings`, the pipeline default behaviour is to rely on files available at the repo (check `panels_resources` dir).
+A `.csv` **must be privded** to the pipeline via `--panels_settings`.

-### Genotyping Settings
+### GATK Genotyping Settings

 The following parameter should be present within the nextflow.config file: